Obstetrics Fellowship Curriculum 2018-2019

 13. Present a topic in primary care obstetrics at our annual High-Risk Obstetrics for the Family Physician CME.

-We are trialing a new schedule this year.
 Fellows will spend one week on each of our five rotations A, B, C, D, and E in sequence until 20 weeks from the end of the fellowship.
 At that point we will switch to 4 week blocks (one elective block for each fellow) in order to accommodate away experiences.
 Goals and objectives for each of the experiences that comprise the rotations follow.
 Specific weekly templates for each rotation are in the following section.

 LABOR AND DELIVERY